 In 1902, Bellevue Hospital was separated from the Department of Charities and was placed under the board of trustees, headed by Dr. J. W. Brannan.
 The trustees conducted a survey of the hospital, and determined that there was an urgent need for a completely new hospital.
 The old almshouse, which contained 718 of the 946 beds, was more than eighty-five years old and was completely inadequate for the needs of the patients and staff.
-In response to the trustees' report, the New York City Board of Estimate appropriated a sum of money for a new Bellevue Hospital to cost \$3,000,000, and awarded the commission to McKim, Mead and White - Stanford White's firm.20
+In response to the trustees' report, the New York City Board of Estimate appropriated a sum of money for a new Bellevue Hospital to cost \$3,000,000 and awarded the commission to McKim, Mead and White - Stanford White's firm.20

 During the nineteenth century, many eminent physicians practiced at Bellevue Hospital.
 The most dynamic surgeon of them all was Dr. Valentine Mott (1776 - 1865).
-Dr. Mott performed many medical firsts including being the first in history to ligate the arteria innominata two inches from the heart for aneurism of the right subclavian, 1818 (the patient lived for 28 days).
+Dr. Mott performed many medical firsts, including, in 1818, being the first in history to ligate the arteria innominata two inches from the heart for aneurism of the right subclavian (the patient lived for 28 days).
 In addition, Dr. Mott was the author of numerous books and papers, including Mott's Velpeau (4 volumes, 820 pages) and the article, "Removal of Thyroid Body weighing Four Pounds, with Entire Success."
-Dr. Mott was the father of Dr. Alexander Brown Mott, who was Professor of Surgery and Anatomy, Bellevue Hospital Medical College, 1861 - 1872.
-Dr. Mott was also responsible for the introduction of the medical chart as a means of recording clinical information about a patient.21
+Dr. Mott was also responsible for the introduction of the medical chart as a means of recording clinical information about a patient.21 Dr. Mott was the father of Dr. Alexander Brown Mott who was Professor of Surgery and Anatomy, Bellevue Hospital Medical College, 1861 - 1872.